braz96/skin.mimic/readme.md

 - Added an option for wide list when using List view.
 - Added an option for media flags in certain views.
 - Added an option for icons on the vertical menu and fixed animations.
+- Added a list view for the Settings window.

 ***
 **3.4.0**